 Selangor Journal

-Babysitter Adibah Nor Mokles, 32, conducting reading activities with her charges during the launch of the Frontliners’ Children Childcare Centre at the Selangor State Secretariat Building in Shah Alam, on February 18, 2022. — Picture by HAFIZ OTHMAN/SELANGORKINI
+Babysitter Adibah Nor Mokles, 32, conducts a reading activity with her charges during the launch of the Frontliners’ Children Childcare Centre at the Selangor State Secretariat Building, Shah Alam, on February 18, 2022. — Picture by HAFIZ OTHMAN/MEDIA SELANGOR

 All kindergartens, child care centres to be fully operational in January — Mahdzir